It’s not you, it’s me.

 Values don’t align anymore.

 Before, we might have agreed on most things.
 Now, the differences are all over the shop.
-Fundamentally, I think there’s the ability to grow along with people – but it’s just as fair to say that the people that used to be in my life served a purpose for what I needed there and then.
+I love the notion of growing with people – but it’s just as fair to let someone go to be able to grow into the person you want to be.

 No matter what signs you begin to notice, you have to accept that change and timing are critical.
-It just might not be their time yet.
-Rationally it might not make sense yet, but it will eventually.
+Rationally it might not make sense, but it will eventually.